-He told me his stories about sex so that I would know when I was ready to have sex on my own.
-His girlfriend Gogo he would tell me stories about.
-He went down on her once and, after fifteen minutes, mad that he hadn’t yet given her an orgasm/that she hadn’t gotten off/finished yet, he bit her until she screamed.
+Rojo ran the neighborhood and we all went to him for whatever we needed.
+Cigarettes or anything else.
+He was three years older than us, sixteen when he dropped out of school.
+He told me his stories about sex so that I would know how when I was finally ready to have sex on my own.
+He would tell me about his girlfriend Gogo.
+He went down on her once, he said, and after fifteen minutes, mad that she hadn’t had an orgasm yet, he bit her until she screamed.

 She left him after that and disappeared somewhere down south where her uncle lives by the water.

-Rojo took over the street corner at 166th and Jackson and sold tickets to people to sit and watch all the happenings going on there after he overhead his moms say once, “This world is so crazy, someone ought to sell tickets.”
+Rojo took over the street corner at 66th and Jackson and sold tickets to people to sit and watch all the happenings going on there after he overhead his mom say once, “This world is so crazy, someone ought to sell tickets.”
 He took what she said literally.
 He took a lot of things literally.
 Like when Dee Boy was playing basketball with him and said he was going to make it rain, and Rojo told him he couldn’t because he wasn’t God and he shouldn’t talk that way.